ywhgod/staint-cc/README.md

 topology.json is the network topology that needs to be created

-Why do you need this topology file to create a network topology? --use BMV2, need to deliver a flow table.
-Use this file and Python to automate the delivery of flow tables. s1-runtime.json  and s2,s3 is the flow table that each switch needs to deliver.
+Why do you need this topology file to create a network topology? --use BMV2, need to deliver  flow tables.
+Use this file and simple_controller app to automate the delivery of flow tables. s1-runtime.json  and s2,s3 is the flow table files that each switch needs to deliver.
 If you want to change the network topology, you need to configure the flow table in these files

 simple_switch_grpc specify the P4 switch

-mri.json is a file compiled by the P4 and runs on the switch
+.json  file is compiled by the P4 and runs on the switch